hergin/BusShuttleMainRepository/Meeting_Log/README.md

 ### October 16th.
 06:00pm to 8:48pm.
 * Discussed and worked on Domain Modeling assignment.
 * Continued talking about React and concearns any of us had.

+### CLIENT MEETING: October 24th.
+01:57pm to 3:20pm.
+* Showed Bruce the domain model and the assosiated files to go with it.
+* We asked Bruce about the questions we had after our first meeting, to clear anything up.
+* Discussed the documentation that we have right now as well as anything we added/improved.
+* Verified that the client didn't have any questions for us at this time.
+* Continued researching ways to create a prograssive, offline application.

+### October 31st.
+02:59pm to 3:57pm.
+* Showed Bruce the domain model and the assosiated files to go with it.
+* We asked Bruce about the questions we had after our first meeting, to clear anything up.
+* Discussed the documentation that we have right now as well as anything we added/improved.
+* Verified that the client didn't have any questions for us at this time.
+* Continued researching ways to create a prograssive, offline application.